 Adrienne's path to purchase was anything but linear.
 And that's so true for all shoppers out there.
 It's common to find potential customers zig-zagging between a brand's e-commerce site, blogs, product listings, and others before making a purchase.

-Thanks to Customer Data Platform(CDP) that makes this process easier!
+Thanks to the Customer Data Platform(CDP) that makes this process easier!

-While your customers are imprinting a million touchpoints and interactions with your brand, with a CDP, you can garner unique and unified views into your customers’ minds and needs.
+While there are imprinting a million touchpoints and customer interactions with your brand, with a CDP, you can garner unique and unified views into your customers' minds and needs.

-Let’s delve deep to understand how your brand can benefit from a unified customer data platform.
-Bookmark this for future reading and use the section links to jump to your favourite part.
+Let's delve deep to understand how your brand can benefit from a unified customer data platform.
+Bookmark this for future reading and use the section links to jump to your favorite part.

 Table of Contents

 CDP is a database Software-as-a-Service (SaaS) suite that helps you create persistent and unified records of all your customers.
 An ideal CDP is one that integrates with your existing data and facilitates easy retrieval of the same.

 You can build the complete picture of your customers on an individual level with the CDP.
 What's more, with such a 360-degree single view customer profile, you can endorse marketing personalization in all your campaigns.